 Robert Frost says ‘As near a paradise it can be’ while he describes the place in winter in his poem Winter Eden.
 One can very well imagine Belagavi/Belgaum in place of that paradise at this time of the year.
 Waking up to dry noses and finding your lips chapped and skin dry, you may very well exult …winter is here..Hurray!

-Senior citizens reminisce of the days when mid – October heralded winter in Belagavi But with monsoon prolonging its stay of late, it’s almost November when the usual nip in the air is replaced by the chill.
-Outcome the roasted groundnut pushcarts and the crowds at the tea stalls thickens with every sip.
+Senior citizens reminisce of the days when mid – October heralded winter in Belagavi.
+But it’s January this year when the usual nip in the air is replaced by the chill.
+The outcome the roasted groundnut pushcarts and the crowds at the tea stalls thicken with every sip.

 It’s a sight to cherish when school kids walk merrily in bright red, navy or green sweaters that match their uniforms.
 Wake up to find droplets trickling from your parked car or bikes, a leftover of the fog of the dawn.
 The fog here is one phenomenon that drapes the city in an utterly romantic cover when even the mundane bullock cart becomes picture perfect and gets flashed in the newspapers because of the hazy background.
 On days when the chill worsens, one can even enjoy one’s own breath seen while you exhale.
 Many would remember pouting and breathing out the air in this chill to seem like smoking!
 The joy of witnessing your own breath is childishly magical.